jskress/builder-tool/docs/guides/java.rst

     resource files will be generated.
 Also, the generated jar files will be signed if a signature algorithm is configured.
 The ``compile`` and ``test`` tasks are prerequisites for this task.

+    See :ref:`this section <package-task-conf>` for details about configuring this task.

 ``build``
     A pseudo-task that causes all other tasks to be run.